 Power Analysis.
-We compared similar surveys conducted in March 1997 and March 2000.
+We compared our March 1997 survey with the corresponding subset of our March 2000 survey.
+Data from 2001 was recently collected and can not be added at this time.
 In EPWS (unoiled), 24 transects from 5 geographically similar regions were surveyed covering 244 km of shoreline.
 In WPWS (oiled), 18 transects from 7 geographically similar regions were surveyed covering 310 km of shoreline.
 For each transect we fit a simple linear regression model (y = density, x = year) to obtain an estimate of the rate of change in duck densities (birds/km).
 A hierarchical ANOVA was used to test for differences in the rate of change between locations.
 The model used was: